To KSB SE & Co. KGaA, Frankenthal

 Hereinafter we present the key audit matters:

-In the Company’s consolidated financial statements goodwill amounting in total to EUR 70.5 million is reported under the "Intangible assets" balance sheet item.
+In the Company’s consolidated financial statements goodwill amounting in total to EUR 44.4 million is reported under the “Intangible assets” balance sheet item.
 Goodwill is tested for impairment by the Company once a year or when there are indications of impairment to determine any possible need for write-downs.
 Impairment testing is carried out at the level of the cash-generating units to which the relevant goodwill is allocated.
 The carrying amount of the relevant cash-generating unit, including goodwill, is compared with the corresponding recoverable amount in the context of the impairment test.
-The recoverable amount is generally calculated on the basis of the value in use, and in one case on the basis of the fair value less costs of disposal.
+The recoverable amount is generally calculated on the basis of the value in use.
 The present value of the future cash flows from the respective cash-generating unit normally serves as the basis of valuation.
 The present values are calculated using discounted cash flow models.
 For this purpose, the adopted medium-term business plan of the Group forms the starting point which is extrapolated based on assumptions about long-term rates of growth.
 Expectations relating to future market developments and assumptions about the development of macroeconomic factors are also taken into account.
 The discount rate used is the weighted average cost of capital for the relevant cash-generating unit.
-The impairment test resulted in the recognition of a write-down amounting to a total of EUR 5.6 million with respect to the cash-generating unit KSB Seil Co.
-Ltd., Busan / South Korea.
+The impairment test resulted in the recognition of a write-down amounting to a total of EUR 20.6 million with respect to the cash-generating unit KSB Seil Co.
+Ltd., Busan/South Korea and a total of EUR 7.6 million with respect to two cash-generating units of French service entities.
 The outcome of this valuation is dependent to a large extent on the estimates made by the executive directors with respect to the future cash inflows from the respective cash-generating unit, on the discount rate used, the rate of growth as well as other assumptions, and is therefore subject to considerable uncertainty.
 Against this background and due to the complex nature of the valuation, this matter was of particular significance in the context of our audit.

 As part of our audit, we assessed the methodology employed for the purposes of performing the impairment test, among other things.
 After matching the future cash inflows used for the calculation against the adopted medium-term business plan of the Group, we assessed the appropriateness of the calculation, in particular by reconciling it with general and sector-specific market expectations.
 We also assessed the appropriate consideration of the costs of Group functions.
 In the knowledge that even relatively small changes in the discount rate applied can have a material impact on the value of the entity calculated using this method, we focused our testing in particular on the parameters used to determine the discount rate applied, and assessed the calculation model.
 We evaluated the sensitivity analyses performed by the Company, in order to reflect the uncertainty inherent in the projections.
 We evaluated that the necessary disclosures were made in the notes relating to cash-generating units for which a reasonably possible change in an assumption would result in the recoverable amount falling below the carrying amount of the cash-generating units including the allocated goodwill.

-Overall, the measurement parameters and assumptions used by the executive directors are in line with our expectations and are also within the ranges considered by us to be reasonable.
+Overall, the measurement inputs and assumptions used by the executive directors are in line with our expectations and are also within the ranges considered by us to be reasonable.

 The executive directors are responsible for the other information.
 The other information comprises the following non-audited parts of the group management report: